tehprofessor/yard-restful/README.markdown

     yardoc '*.rb' --plugin rest --title "Our App's API"

+## Gemfile functionality

+You may also include yard-rest in your gemfile using:

+    gem 'yard-rest'

+You may need to include the following dependencies as well:

+    gem 'redcarpet'
+    gem 'yard', '~>0.7.4'

+If you include yard-rest in your gemfile, you should generate docs using bundle exec:

+    bundle exec yardoc '*.rb' --plugin rest --title "Our App's API"

 ## Writing Comments

 In addition to starting your comment with the normal RDoc description.
 The following tags are provided: